maricons/maricons/README.md

 ---

 ## ⚙️ ATAM Analysis for Hipócrates Medical Center
 **System analysis like a pro 🔍**
 Conducted an ATAM analysis for the **Hipócrates Medical Center**, diving deep into its architecture to ensure reliability and scalability.
 A must-have skill for any software architect! 💼

 ---

-## 🎮 Valorant Enthusiast
+## 🎮 Games Enthusiast
-When I’m not coding, you’ll probably find me playing Valorant.
+When I’m not coding, you’ll likely find me playing Valorant, Wild Rift, Roblox, Pokémon TCG Pocket, or enjoying a good round of Catan.
 Let’s squad up sometime! 🎮🖤

 ---